-Whether you believe in Valentine’s Day in the classroom or not.
-It is a nice way to celebrate love, friendship, and kindness with your students.
+What better time to celebrate love, friendship, and kindness with your students than Valentine’s Day?
 Here are some cute Valentine’s Day classroom craft activities that you can do with your students.

-This is simple to do and lots of fun!
+This is simple to do and a great way for students to collect their valentines on Valentine’s Day!
 I would suggest making a couple of templates for your students to trace around.
 Especially for younger students.

 Encourage your students to pick different colors – or even create their own owl using different sized heart shapes!